notPlancha/eda-lab-1/report/main.typ

 #question[
   == b)
-  *Try PCA (covaraince) and compare the results from these two different methods.*
+  Try PCA (covariance) and compare the results from these two different methods.
 ]
 From the figures below the results of Singular Value Decomposition (SVD) and Principal Component Analysis (PCA) applied to the same leukemia dataset can be compared.
 Both methods reveal similar distribution patterns with a significant difference in the range of the second component, where for SVD it spans from -13 to 3, and for PCA from -3 to 13.
 Additionally, the SVD results show a higher concentration of points in the upper half of the plot, while PCA points clustered mostly in the lower half.
 However, the overall shape and relative positioning of the points somehow appears consistent, indicating that both methods capture similar underlying patterns in the data.

   #figure(image("task5b-PCA-2D.png", width: 60%), caption: [Singular Value Decomposition 3D visualization.])
   #figure(image("task5a-2d-SVD.png", width: 60%), caption: [Singular Value Decomposition 2D visualization.])

+#pagebreak()

 #question[
   = 6)